yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 plot(p.prior)
 ```

 ## Sampling

-The default iteration is 200 for StartNewfitples function.
+The default number of iteration is 200 for _StartNewsamples_ function.

 ```
 ## The default iteration is 200 for StartNewsamples function.
-fit0 <- StartNewfitples(dmi, p.prior)
+fit0 <- StartNewsamples(dmi, p.prior)

 ## About 301 s
 fit <- run(fit0)